linlincao22/hello.world/README.md

-*Nice to meet you guys~
+*Nice to meet you guys~	:smile:

-*I come from China and love listening to music,by the way Jay Zhou and Rich Brian are my favorite singers~
+*I come from China and love listening to music,by the way Jay Zhou and Rich Brian are my favorite singers~:heart:

 *And I am self teaching java now,this is my first programming task~

+:point_down: